quead/angular-youtube-server/README.md

 `npm run start` in root folder

+3. Change YOUR_HOST const inside server.js with your host to allow requests from the client.

 3. Connect your app to the server

 Change */src/app/app.modules.ts* from [Angular YouTube Player](https://github.com/quead/angular-youtube-player "Angular YouTube Player")